Bhavya787/Expense-Splitter-Backend/README.md

 This approach ensures that the total number of transactions is minimized, making it easier for individuals to settle their accounts.
 The output is an array of objects, each representing a payment from one person to another, along with the amount.

+## Known Limitations or Assumptions

+*   **User Authentication/Authorization**: The application currently does not implement user authentication or authorization.
+Any user can access and modify expenses.
+*   **Recurring Expenses**: There is no built-in functionality for handling recurring expenses.
+*   **Currency Handling**: All amounts are treated as a single, generic currency.
+There is no support for multiple currencies or currency conversion.
+*   **Participant Management**: People are automatically added to the system when they are involved in an expense (either as `paidBy` or as a `participant`).
+There is no separate interface for managing a list of users or participants.
+*   **